 Always remember that voluntarily lowering your income in any way will not affect support.
 This is known as “voluntary underemployment.”

-Whether you are the obligor or obligee, our family law firm will work with you to obtain a child support amount that reflects the Louisiana guidelines and best interests of your children.
+Whether you are the obligor or obligee, our Lake Charles family attorneys will work with you to obtain a child support amount that reflects the Louisiana guidelines and best interests of your children.
 If you are having difficulty meeting your monthly support obligation or believe your child’s parent is able to pay more than the amount in the current order, our attorneys will work diligently to achieve a modification of support on your behalf.